 Epistemologically, it is interesting that a physicist prefers the "more familiar" but fuzzy concept of disorder over the "subtle and difficult", yet well-defined at his time, concept of entropy.

 However, it appears that Wiener (1948b) was the most influential scientist to support the disorder interpretation.
-In his keynote speech at the New York Academy of Sciences he declared the entropy of a system is a measure of its degree of disorganization wherein he replaced the term "disorder" with "disorganization", as in this book he extensively used the former term for mental illness.
+In his keynote speech at the New York Academy of Sciences he declared that:

 Information measures order and entropy measures disorder.